ZachJMoore/smart-kiln-hardware/README.md

 **Manual**

 If you prefer to do it manually or run into issues, you can follow the StackExchange answer linked above.
-Although as the project changes, the setup script apply addition steps to make everything work.
+Although as the project changes, the setup script applies addition steps to make everything work.
 It is recommended not to do this manually.

 </details>